 Integrated analysis of cellular decision-making

 The immune system strikes a delicate balance between immunity and tolerance, enabled by diverse subsets of interdependent and intercommunicating cells.
 Abnormal immune responses lead to autoimmune disease, and this extensive cellular heterogeneity can obscure the subpopulations and molecular pathways that drive disease progression and treatment.
-Working with the Hospital for Special Surgery and NYU, we’ve established a pipeline for high-throughput single cell analysis of clinical samples from patients with autoimmune disease, and are leveraging these rich datasets to better understand disease etiology and pathogenesis, with the goal of identifying new biomarkers and therapeutic avenues.
+Working with immunologists and clinical collaborators at NYU, we have established pipelines for the generation of multi-omic, single-cell, and spatially-resolved datasets, aiming to identify and characterize pathogenic populations.
+We have a particular interest in understanding how interactions between cells, driven by spatial and environmental influences, influence disease phenotypes.
+For example, in collaboration with the Hospital for Special Surgery, we recently identified a spatially restricted population of fibroblasts in synovial tissue samples from rheumatoid arthritis patients (Stephenson*, Donlin*, Butler* et al., Nat.
+Communications 2018).
 More generally, we hope to build new experimental and computational tools that will advance and democratize clinical applications for single cell genomics.

 Understanding the spatial structure and organization of the human body.